This post may contain affiliate links. Please read our disclosure policy.

 A lot of times, we talk about all the things but do not always put it into action.
-One practical way to put compassion into action is by involving your kids in service projects.
-Perhaps by donating to a local food bank or working on an act of kindness every day.
-When you find great deals on items that can be stored, donate it so others can use it.
+One practical way to put compassion into action is by involving your kids in service projects, perhaps by donating to a local food bank or working on an act of kindness every day.
+When you find great deals on items that can be stored, donate them so others can use them.

 How could your family step into action?
 How can they volunteer to help others?
-What can they do to be selfless and put others’ needs before their own?
+How can they be selfless and put others’ needs before their own?
 When you start small when they are young children, they will start to think big as they get older!

-Teaching your kids about compassion is not something that is done in a weekend or even in a year.
+Teaching your kids about compassion is not something that is done on a weekend or even in a year.
 It takes time and daily steps to build compassion.
-However, as your kids learn, you will start to see glimmers of hope as your child exhibits compassionate reactions towards others.
+However, as your kids learn, you will start to see glimmers of hope as your child exhibits compassionate reactions toward others.
 Teaching compassion helps them become compassionate.
 What a difference you can make in one person!